iamalshahed/ph-js-assignment-03-shahed/README.md

 - What is Event Delegation in JavaScript?
 Why is it useful?
 👉 **Event Delegation** is the process of placing an event listener on the parent element, so that even if an event occurs on a child element, it can be caught from the parent.

+---

+- What is the difference between preventDefault() and stopPropagation() methods?
+👉 **preventDefault()** The browser's default function stops working.
+👉 **stopPropagation()** Stops event bubbling or event capturing, meaning the event will no longer go to the parent element.